wa120/jqcomp/README.md

 to initialize component and catch the view(main.html), controller(main.js) and model (xxx.xxx) by asynchronous

-jquery MVC
+Single Page MVC
 =================

-This works is clinet-side MVC architecture and Modularized Javascript by asynchronous
+This works is clinet-side MVC architecture and modularized javascript by asynchronous

 View wirtes width HTML DOM and can use anything server page language create.